-Under the Hazlewood Act, certain Texas veterans who have exhausted remaining educational benefits from the Veterans' Administration can attend Texas stafe supported institutions and have some tuition and lab fees waived.
-To be eligible, students must have been residents of Texas at the time they entered the service, have an honorable discharge, must now be residents of Texas, and be ineligible for federal grants.
-Applications are available at the Financial Aid Office and will take a minimum of eight weeks to process.
-To apply, students must submit a Hazlewood Act application, a copy of their discharge papers and a Student Aid Report stating ineligibility to the Financial Aid Office.
+Under the Hazlewood Act, certain Texas veterans who have exhausted remaining educational benefits from the Department of Veterans Affairs can attend Texas state supported institutions and have tuition and some fees waived.
+To be eligible, students must have been residents of Texas at the time they entered the service, have an honorable discharge, must now be residents of Texas, be ineligible for federal financial aid grants, and not be in default on any federal educational loans.
+Beginning with Fall, 1995, a person may receive benefit under the Act for a maximum of 150 credit hours.
+Classes taken or attempted prior to the 1995 fall semester are not counted towards this limit.
+This limit is on hours attempted, not hours completed.
+To apply, students must submit a copy of their discharge papers, a letter from the Department of Veterans.
+Affairs stating ineligibility for VA educational benefits, a Hazlewood Act application, a bill for tuition and fees, and proof that the student is not eligible for federal financial aid grants.